ryjen/ryjen.github.io/content/post/past-indulgence.md

 ## Current

-Now the Apple has been bit.
+Now the mobile Apple has been bit.

-My ed was disappointing, and the jobs were too.
+My edu was disappointing, and the jobs, more so.

 The stratosphere of ego is extra ordinary (and more intolerant).